General Campus Policies and Procedures

 Policy Against Intolerance

 The Board of Trustees denounces intolerance which interferes with those rights guaranteed by law or policy, and insists that such conduct has no place in a community of learning.
-We also recognize the obligation of the University to protect the rights of free inquiry and expression, and nothing in the Resolution in Support of Pluralism or Policy Against Intolerance shall be construed or applied so as to abridge the exercise of rights under hte Constitution of the United States and other Federal and State laws.
+We also recognize the obligation of the University to protect the rights of free inquiry and expression, and nothing in the Resolution in Support of Pluralism or Policy Against Intolerance shall be construed or applied so as to abridge the exercise of rights under the Constitution of the United States and other Federal and State laws.
 See Board of Trustees T92-036.

 Religious Symbols, Decorations and Displays

 The First Amendment protects the rights of individuals to freedom of religion and the right to freely express their religious beliefs through speech and symbols.
 However, the First Amendment also prohibits public institutions like state universities from endorsing religion, or non-religion, or favoring one religion over another.
 As a result the University should protect the right of individuals to celebrate religious holidays by decorating their personal space (e.g., residence hall rooms, desk tops), but the University should not promote or appear to promote religious observance or encourage official use of public property to promote religious displays – except for educational purposes.
-The full policy is available here.
+The full policy on religious symbols and displays is available here.

 Resolution in Support of Pluralism